Anti-Bribery and Anti-Corruption Policy

 C. If you have any suspicions or concerns regarding payments or other conduct to which this Policy applies, or if you become aware of any action in conflict with this Policy that has been solicited by any person, you must report those concerns or actions to your supervisor, or report your concerns to one of the persons identified in Schedule “B”, or report your concerns under the Company’s Whistleblower Policy.
 A copy of the Whistleblower Policy may be found on the Company’s website.

 D. Persons who become aware of concerns or circumstances (such as the ones listed in Section VIII Red Flags) that warrant or require reporting under this Policy are sometimes worried about repercussions.
 The Company encourages openness and will support anyone who raises genuine concerns in good faith, even if they turn out to be mistaken.
 No person will suffer penalty or other adverse consequences for refusing to engage in bribery or other conduct prohibited by this Policy or for reporting possible wrongdoing, even if the Company loses business or otherwise suffers a disadvantage.

 X. INVESTIGATION AND DOCUMENTATION OF REPORTS

-A. Any reports of solicitation to engage in prohibited acts or possible violations of this Policy will be reported to the CEO and the Chairman of the Audit Committee.
+A. Any reports of solicitation to engage in prohibited acts or possible violations of this Policy will be reported to the CEO and the Chair of the Audit Committee.

 B. The report will be recorded and an investigation file established.
 The matter will be investigated and documented pursuant to the Audit Committee Procedures set out in the Company’s Whistleblower Policy.
-At the election of the Chairman of the Audit Committee, the investigation may be conducted by outside counsel, outside accountants or others employed by the Chairman of the Audit Committee.
+At the election of the Chair of the Audit Committee, the investigation may be conducted by outside counsel, outside accountants or others employed by the Chair of the Audit Committee.